agl-alexglopez/heap-allocator-workshop/docs/rbtree_topdown.md

 Deleting while keeping track of all of these nodes and how the relationships between them may change was extremely challenging for me.
 Adding to that complexity, I had to add logic for a best fit search rather than a normal search by key removal.
 Remember that if we have space in our heap, a user requesting space means we must service the request if possible, finding the best fit that we have.
 We also must remove a duplicate rather than the node from a tree if we encounter duplicate sizes in the tree.
 Ultimately, this is all possible, but the code is very complex.
 I think that Walker is brilliant, and you will see the benefits of these strategies in the analysis section, but the readability of the code suffers greatly in my opinion.
 I will continue to ponder how to refactor this implementation.

 The best part of this implementation is seeing the variety in tree that is produced when compared to other implementations.
+However, we will see in the runtime analysis section if fixing on the way down is faster.

 ![rb-compare](/images/rb-topdown-stack-compare.png)